 An award-winning physician and innovator, Dr. Joel Selanikio, CEO and co-founder of Magpi, has dedicated much of his life to public health worldwide by utilizing mobile technology.
 His extensive backgrounds in both health and technology have culminated in Magpi (formerly DataDyne), a leading provider of conﬁgurable cloud-based mobile data collection and communication applications.
 Magpi is the only conﬁgurable mobile data application provider with more than 20 years of extensive experience in data science, international development, and global health.

 Dr. Selanikio co-founded Magpi in 2003 and has helped to pioneer social health and disaster response around the world.
 Magpi’s conﬁgurable, web-based mobile application enables people in the ﬁeld to quickly and easily collect data on any mobile device.
 Its mobile data collection application provides organizations across various industries an easy, cost-effective way to develop mobile forms and generate outgoing SMS and voice messaging campaigns.
-More than 30,000 users in over 170 countries have used Magpi.
+Nearly 40,000 users in over 170 countries have used Magpi.

 Prior to Magpi, Dr. Selanikio worked for the Centers for Disease Control and Prevention (CDC) for nearly 10 years as a physician epidemiologist, earning multiple awards from CDC, HHS, and the US Army.
 As a medical officer and outbreak investigator in CDC’s famed Epidemic Intelligence Service, he responded to outbreaks in Haiti, Borneo, and elsewhere, and later focused on refugee health and mass casualty response after being assigned to the US Navy as the director of medical programs at the Center of Excellence in Disaster Management and Humanitarian Assistance in Honolulu for four years.
 His ﬁnal roles for CDC were as Chief of Current Operations in the HHS Secretary’s Emergency Command Center during the anthrax attacks of 2001 and subsequently as the ﬁrst acting director of the Ofﬁce of Planning and Emergency Response Coordination.